cyrillus31/hacking_algorithms_diary/algorithms/Problems/Binary search/34 First and last position of element/First and last position of element in sorted array.md

 > [!Attention]
 > -  Don't forget to process edge case where `nums` length is zero!!!
-> - Beware which pointer will have the
+> - Beware which pointer will have the answer.
+> -  Beware that the pointer that is going to have the answer should be able to walk over the whole array (start included).
+The other pointer shall start outside the array.

 ## Example solution: